kevinbloomquist/flexbox/README.md

 - Border*

 To make sure we still remember these, we're going to act them out.
 Half of the class will get a pad of post-its to write CSS properties on, and the other half has to act them out.
-> * *These might be hard to act out.
+> Note - Padding and Border might be hard to act out.
 Let's stick with the first 5 properties.

 If you have post-its, take two of them and write one CSS property/value on each.
 Hand each of your two post-its to a different person.